 To equalize the treatment of property owners who bought just before and just after the lien date and to ensure that tax revenue was not lost, the California State Legislature passed a bill effective July 1983 creating supplemental assessments, based on the new valuation procedure, for the period extending from the first of the month following the “event date” to the end of the appropriate tax year.
-In the example given above, the new owner would receive one supplemental assessment for the period April 1, 1984, through June 30, 1984 (the last three months of the 1983 to 1984 tax year) and a second supplemental assessment for the period July 1, 1984, through June 30, 1985, the 1984 to 1985 tax year.
+In the example given above, the new owner would receive one supplemental assessment for the period April 1, 1984 through June 30, 1984 (the last three months of the 1983-84 tax year) and a second supplemental assessment for the period July 1, 1984 through June 30, 1985, the 1984-85 tax year.
 The bill for these supplemental assessments would be based on the difference between the original base year value of $50,000 and the new base year value of $150,000, i.e. $100,000.

 While supplementals were meant to retrieve lost revenue, they also work equitably to create refunds if the event triggers a reduction in value rather than an increase.
-For example, “new construction” also includes removal of a structure or demolition.
-Thus, before supplementals, if a property owner tore down a building on March 2, 1995, which had a Proposition 13 base year value of $32,000, she would not see a reduction in her tax bill until the 1996 to 1997 tax bill came out in November 1996.
-With supplemental assessments, she will receive a refund check for the period April 1, 1995, through June 30, 1995, (since she had paid a full year’s taxes on that building but had only 9 months use of it) and a refund for the entire 1995-96 tax year, since the value for that year had been established the day before she tore down the building.
+For example, “new construction” also includes the removal of a structure or demolition.
+Thus, before supplementals, if a property owner tore down a building on March 2, 1995 which had a Proposition 13 base year value of $32,000, she would not see a reduction in her tax bill until the 1996-97 tax bill came out in November 1996.
+With supplemental assessments, she will receive a refund check for the period April 1, 1995 through June 30, 1995 (since she had paid a full year’s taxes on that building but had only 9 months use of it) and a refund for the entire 1995-96 tax year since the value for that year had been established the day before she tore down the building.